 Known for his fine singing voice, and erudite introductions to songs often based on fascinating research, Des has had a longstanding interest in folk music and was a one-time Morris dancer.
-These days he sings with a shanty crew, Sharp As Razors, and 3-piece harmony group, Thrup’nny Bits but also performs solo at folk clubs and festivals and is one of the leading lights in the popular music and song session, The Hairy Folkers in Coventry’s famous Old Windmill pub on Sunday afternoons.
+These days he sings with a shanty crew, Sharp As Razors, and 3-piece harmony group, Thrup’nny Bits but also performs solo at folk clubs and festivals and is one of the leading lights in the popular music and song sessions, The Hairy Folkers in Coventry’s famous Old Windmill pub on Sunday afternoons and The Rainbow Inn on Mondays.
 He also enjoys a fair bit of rambling and has even knitted up three Arans and two Fair Isles!

-Colin is a chartered accountant having been with the same firm through various transformations for nearly 40 years until taking early retirement in 2012.
-Now running a small bookkeeping service, Colin is also a singer-songwriter and has been playing in folk clubs in the Coventry and Warwickshire area, on and off for over 40 years.
+Colin is a singer-songwriter and guitarist who has been playing in folk clubs in the Coventry and Warwickshire area, on and off for over 40 years.
 As well as an accomplished solo performer, he also plays local clubs and events as part of the line-up Poacher’s Pocket.
 Colin was a member of the organising team for Shrewsbury Folk Festival 2008-2020.
-Prior to the Covid-19 lockdown, he hosted a popular monthly music session at the Denbigh Arms, Monks Kirby, and helped organise the popular Sly Old Dogs And Friends music events in North Warwickshire.
+He hosts a popular monthly music session at the Denbigh Arms, Monks Kirby and, prior to the Covid-19 lockdown, he helped organise the popular Sly Old Dogs And Friends music events in North Warwickshire.

 Pete is a well-known performer and organiser of folk club, concert and festival events in Coventry and surrounding areas.
 He was Folk writer for the Coventry Telegraph for 33 years, a frequent broadcaster on folk music and organiser of the successful ‘Folk tent’ at the Godiva Festival 2002-2008.
 Since 1984, he has been writer and editor of the programme for the annual Warwick Folk Festival and he also written the programme for Bromyard Folk Festival.
-These days he performs regularly with Willow & Tool Band and Sly Old Dogs and has previously performed and recorded with Amaranth, The Oddsods and BorderLine Crossing.
+These days he performs regularly with Willow & Tool Band and has previously performed and recorded with Amaranth, The Oddsods, BorderLine Crossing and Sly Old Dogs.
 Known in academic circles as Dr Pete Wilby, he has now retired from his role as Senior Lecturer in Media and Cultural Studies at Birmingham City University, where he specialised in PR and Journalism.
 He was awarded his PhD for research into Amateur Music Making in English folk clubs.
 In 2016, he received the Gold Award from the Chartered Institute of Public Relations for his ‘outstanding contribution’ to PR education in the Midlands.